MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems.commanding/MCDAppServiceProvider.md

 This method is called when a remote app service connection is opened to this app service.

 #### Parameters
-* `openedInfo` TODO:  The remote app service connection.
+* `openedInfo`

+A MDCAppServiceConnectionOpenedInfo instance containing information for remote messaging with the app service.